-The entry portal for Child Life practicum students is through the Volunteer Services Department at Arnold Palmer Medical Center.
+The entry portal for Child Life practicum students is through the Volunteer Services Department at Orlando Health Arnold Palmer Hospital for Children.
 Requirements include consent to conduct a criminal background check, three references and consent to test for TB (TST) and drug screening.
 The student will complete and submit the adult volunteer application in addition to the Child Life Practicum application.

 The volunteer application can be submitted online here and click on Adult Volunteer Application.
 When the screening process is successfully completed, students will attend a volunteer services orientation which takes place at the hospital.
 Due to the time required to complete the screening and the orientation, the applications to Volunteer Services must be submitted by the practicum application deadline.